 Another common issue occurs when the mouthpiece is dropped, denting the lower part of the mouthpiece where it fits into the receiver, called the shank.
 This dent pinches the airflow through the mouthpiece and interferes with the playing and sound of the instrument.
 To correct this, use a shank tool to restore the opening at the bottom of the mouthpiece shank to its correct shape.

-Being such a unique instrument, trombones often need their own set of common repairs.
-Slides can become sticky and move more slowly than desired.
+Being such a unique instrument, trombones have their own set of common repairs.
+Slides can become sticky and hard to move.
 Slow-playing slides are easily fixed with a simple cleaning.
 Remove the slide and run a clean cloth over the inner slides until they are clean of all oil and residue.
 If you have a trombone cleaning rod, wrap some muslin cloth on it and run it through the outer slide.
 You can also use a brass swab to clean the inside of the slide.
-Afterwards, generously oil the slide, and it should move much more freely.
+Afterward, generously oil the slide, and it should move much more freely.

 The slide should be periodically checked and lubricated.
 For tuning slides, petroleum jelly may be used as lubrication.
 This is a lighter lubricant that works well for free-moving slides.
 However, on instruments that sit for long periods of time, lanolin is preferred.
 A heavier consistency than petroleum jelly, lanolin dries slower and affords more protection to the slide.
 If the lanolin is too thick and you desire a lighter consistency, mix some petroleum jelly with the lanolin.

-Also consider picking up the Valentino Director’s Brass Fix Kit, which features several of the tools you need for typical brass repairs.
-That includes a stuck slide service kit, rotor valve restringing kit, mouthpiece puller, and shank dent tool as well as an assortment of washers, water key corks, and springs.
+Also consider picking up the Valentino Director’s Brass Fix Kit, which features several of the tools you need for typical brass repairs, including a stuck slide service kit, rotor valve restringing kit, mouthpiece puller, and shank dent tool as well as an assortment of washers, water key corks, and springs.

 It’s easy to overlook loose pads until the last moment, but you don’t want to be stuck on concert night with an emergency pad or cork repair.
 If you do, though, there are peel-and-stick pads available for both pads and corks.
 These are short-term fixes and should not be used in place of glued pads and corks.